On January 1st, 2023, SNIC ended and NAISS is now funding Tetralith.

 To request a node with a specific disk size for your job, use the Slurm option

 -C diskM (960GB SSD) or

 To request compute nodes with a certain amount of RAM, you can use

 -C 'fat&diskM' to request a node with 384 GB RAM and a 960GB local disk.

 All Tetralith nodes are interconnected with a 100 Gbps Intel Omni-Path network which is also used to connect to the existing disk storage.
 The Omni-Path network is similar to the FDR Infiniband network in Triolith (e.g still a fat-tree topology).

-The hardware will be delivered by ClusterVision B.V.
+The hardware was delivered by ClusterVision B.V.